-b) AnyValue: when referencing an element of a record of or set of template or field to which AnyValue is assigned (without a length attribute), at the right hand side of an assignment, AnyValue shall be returned.
+c) AnyValue: when referencing an element of a record of or set of template or field to which AnyValue is assigned (without a length attribute), at the right hand side of an assignment, AnyValue shall be returned.
 If a length attribute is attached to the AnyValue , the index of the reference shall not violate the length attribute.
 When referencing an element within a record of or set of template or field to which AnyValue is assigned (without a length attribute), at the left hand side of an assignment, the value or matching mechanism at the right hand side of the assignment shall be assigned to the referenced element, AnyElement shall be assigned to all elements before the referenced one (if any) and a single AnyElementsOrNone shall be added at the end.
 When a length attribute is attached to AnyValue, the attribute shall be conveyed to the new template or field transparently.
 The index shall not violate type restrictions in any of the above cases.